 Making a wise decision about planting bamboo

-There’s a lot of factors to consider when deciding whether or not to plant bamboo, and then which type of bamboo to plant.
+There are many factors to consider when deciding whether or not to plant bamboo, and then which type of bamboo to plant.
 Many people don’t realize how many different kinds of bamboo there are, and how much variety there is among them.
 It’s easy to avoid planting bamboo altogether because you’ve heard how invasive it is and impossible to remove.

 You might also think bamboo is not an option because you don’t live in the tropics.
-But you can grown bamboo in Canada, and you can grow bamboo in the desert.
+But you can grow bamboo in Canada, and you can grow bamboo in the desert.
 A lot of people associate bamboo with swamps and rice patties and try to plant bamboo directly into a pond.
 That’s actually not a good idea, though.
 Bamboo won’t grow in saturated soil.
 It needs regular watering, but it also needs to dry out.

 Then there are people who love bamboo so much, they want to enjoy it from the comfort of their bedroom or living room.
 Bamboo is not a good choice indoors, however.
 The grass is much happier in the outdoors, where it can enjoy the breeze and fresh air, and at least a little bit of direct sunlight.

 So there is a time and a season for everything.
 Sometimes bamboo is the best choice.
-But once in a while it’s not.
+But once in a while, it’s not.

 Further reading

-If you’re amazed by the grace and grandeur of bamboo and want to know more about its great potential, rich history and many uses, please consider sharing and subscribing to our blog for more fun facts and engaging information.
+If you’re amazed by the grace and grandeur of bamboo and want to know more about its great potential, rich history, and many uses, please consider sharing and subscribing to our blog for more fun facts and engaging information.

 These are a few of our most popular articles: